microsoft/Qcodes/CONTRIBUTING.md

 Alex Johnson (alexcjohnson) & and an undercover ninja  are the creators and current maintainers of Qcodes, along with a group of talented and smart volunteers.
 Please don't hesitate to reach out if you have any questions, or just need a little help getting started.

-Join us on TBD, where informal discussion is more than welcome.
+Join us on slack, where informal discussion is more than welcome.
+(For now ask us to be invited)

 ### Bugs reports and feature requests